robfinch/arpl/README.md

 It was not designed to be a portable compiler.
 It was used in the past to compile simple programs for the Thor project.
 There is a trial port of the compiler for Riscv code, but is untested and not known to be working.
+A port to i386 code is also in progress.
+Resulting code does not work yet for the i386.

 # Status
 Still very much a work-in-progress.
 The code is not stable.